Donald I. Williamson: Education

 Williamson gained his first degree from the Newcastle division of Durham University in 1942.
-He earned his PhD from the same university in 1948, and a DSc from Newcastle University in 1972.
+He earned his PhD studying Talitrus saltator from the same university in 1948, and a DSc from Newcastle University in 1972.
 He worked at the Port Erin Marine Laboratory of the University of Liverpool from 1948 to 1997, and published on Irish Sea plankton, crustacean behaviour and taxonomy, and crustacean larvae.

 Works

 He also published speculative works on hybridisation in evolution: Larvae and Evolution (1992, a book foreworded by Lynn Margulis and Alfred I. Tauber), The Origins of Larvae (2003, a revised and extended edition of Larvae and Evolution, not to be confounded with his 2007 article of same title published in the magazine American Scientist), and some articles on the same subject.

 In Larvae and Evolution Williamson developed a controversial hypothesis proposing the acquisition of larval stages in some marine organisms by hybridisation between two distant animal species (a speciation process referred to as hybridogenesis by Williamson).
 The fraction of the genome of one of the contributor species would be restricted to lead the developmental program of a newly acquired larva whereas the genome of the other contributor would drive the development of most of the adult anatomical structures.
 During the following years he would generalise his theory to other animal groups featuring a holometabolous development.

 According to Williamson, these successful hybridisations would most likely occur in organisms with external fertilisation or male gamete dispersal.
-He acknowledges in his work Larvae and Evolution to have borrowed the idea of hybridogenesis from the well-known process of interspecific hybridisation that take place in plants.
+He acknowledges in his work Larvae and Evolution that he has borrowed the idea of hybridogenesis from the well-known process of interspecific hybridisation that takes place in plants.
 Hybrid plants generated from phylogenetically distant species can often give rise to new species if the hybrids become reproductively isolated from the progenitor populations.